 At the Icahn School of Medicine at Mount Sinai (ISMMS), we want to provide bright, creative students with varied backgrounds and well-rounded educations the opportunity to consider the medical profession.
 As a result, we created the Early Assurance Programs, which include FlexMed and our U.S. Military Institutional Partnership.

 We are the first medical school in the country to offer a progressive, yet rigorous, admissions path to medical school for undergraduate college sophomores.
 The Donald and Vera Blinken FlexMed Program at ISMMS offers early assurance to college sophomores from any academic area of study including biomedical sciences, the humanities and social sciences, and computational sciences and engineering.
 Through the U.S. Military Institutional Partnership, we are able to offer an alternative pathway to medical school.

-If eligible, you apply in the winter of your sophomore year of undergraduate school, you will learn of your admissions decision by the summer.
+If eligible, you can apply in the winter of your sophomore year of undergraduate school, and you will learn of your admissions decision by the summer.
 This program does not accelerate the timeline to medical school.
-Our program allows you students to ‘flex’ your intellectual, creative, humanistic, and science muscles during college.
-It also exempts you from some of the traditional pre-med requirements and from taking the Medical College Admission Test (MCAT).
+Our program allows you to ‘flex’ your intellectual, creative, humanistic, and science muscles during college.
+It also exempts you from taking the Medical College Admission Test (MCAT).

-> FlexMed Application Timeline
+FlexMed Application Timeline